jconorgrogan/Rotational-Numbers/README.md

 ## 1. Introduction

-Equidistant Number Theory (ENT) or Rotational Number Theory (RNT) is a speculative attempt to find a new way to visualize mathmatics (And a real way to test primality and find prime factors!)
+Equidistant Number Theory (ENT) or Rotational Number Theory (RNT) is a speculative attempt to find a new way to visualize mathmatics (And a real way to find prime factors!)
 ENT offers a bijective mapping between number theory and geometryL For every mathematical operation or number, there's a unique geometrical representation.
 The ENT's ability to express operations as rotations in the complex plane directly connects to quantum phase shifts and intuitively helps visualize complex motions (eg non-communicative multiplication) with octonions.

 In the Equidistant Number Theory, each natural number `n` is depicted by `n` equidistant nodes on a unit circle.
 All of the other elements of mathmatics derive from this concept.